Last Updated on

 Right off the bat, the Template Monster marketplace feels like an Amazon of sorts.
-Almost every type of website template you can think of is available here- ecommerce site templates, CMS-based themes, standard HTML templates for complete sites, you name it.
+Almost every type of website template you can think of is available here- ecommerce site templates, CMS-based templates and themes, standard HTML templates for complete sites, you name it.

 In fact, they don’t just come as plain templates.
 Apart from the principal source files, each template and theme is built to offer a host of solid functionalities.